 Business Cases:

-Custom field type in SharePoint is very useful solution for many problems and can be used for several times.
-It used when you need new type of columns which not found in SharePoint out of the box types.
-Business Cases which you can use like (color field, Attendance Filed, etc.).I will illustrate these types in the next demos.
+need new type of columns which not found in SharePoint out of the box types.
+Business Cases which you can use like (color

-To implement custom field types in SharePoint you have 2 methods:
+To implement custom field types in SharePoint

 § Using client-side rendering.